Sick Note for Bereavement

 Complete a short online consultation

 Describe how your bereavement is affecting you, your sleep, your ability to function, your capacity to attend work.
 You do not need clinical language.
-Be honest about how you are.
-The doctor will assess the medical impact from your account.
-Upload any supporting information if you have it, though for bereavement this is often not required.
+Be honest about how you are, and the doctor will assess the medical impact from your account.
+You can upload supporting information if you have it, though for bereavement this is often not required.

 2